Bella Vista metro station

-Bella Vista railway station is a Sydney Metro station on the western edge of the Norwest Business Park in Sydney, Australia.
+Bella Vista railway station is a Sydney Metro station on the western edge of the Norwest Business Park in Sydney, New South Wales, Australia.
 The station serves the Metro North West & Bankstown Line and was built as part of the Sydney Metro Northwest project.
 The station is planned to eventually serve trains to the Sydney central business district and Bankstown as part of the government's 20-year Sydney's Rail Future strategy.